AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 ## Request headers

 Request headers provide more information about the request context.
-Currently, you can add request headers to your [mesh config](#add-request-headers-in-your-mesh-file) or add them [at runtime](#add-or-update-request-headers-at-runtime).
+Currently, you can add request headers to your [mesh config](#add-request-headers-in-your-mesh-file).
 ### Add request headers in your mesh file

 To add headers directly to a source handler in your mesh file, for example `mesh.json`, add the `operationHeaders` object with key-value pairs for your headers.
 The following example defines the `Store` header for the Commerce source and multiple headers for the LiveSearch source.